yasinmusani/oracle-ai-vector-search/README.md

 # Oracle AI Vector Search Starter

+**Disclaimer:** This project is a personal initiative created for educational purposes and is not affiliated with or endorsed by my employer.

 ![Oracle AI Vector Search](OracleAIVectorSearchStarter_Cover.png)

 A sample project demonstrating Oracle Database 23ai's **AI vector search capabilities** using **Hugging Face embeddings** and a user-friendly **Streamlit interface**.
 Includes both API and UI to explore semantic product search.